-Dr. Yong Pei directs the SMART Lab (Sustainable - Mobile - Autonomous - Real-time - Translational).
-His current research interests include: Human-AI Teaming, Applied AI, AR/VR and Sensory Sysytems Research in Medicine, Education, Finance, Cyber, Smart Cities, and etc. He received his MS and Ph.D. degrees in EE from Rensselaer Polytechnic Institute in 1999 and 2002, respectively, and his BS degree in Electrical Power Engineering from Tsinghua University in 1996.
+Yong directs the SMART Lab (Sustainable - Mobile - Autonomous - Real-time - Translational).
+His current research interests include: Human-AI Teaming, Applied AI, AR/VR and Sensory Systems.
+Yong has participated in many multidisciplinary research in Medicine, Education, Finance, Cyber, Smart Cities, and etc. His research have received media coverages in New York Times, Washington Post, NPR, US News & World Report, American Inno, and etc.

-Selected Research Projects at the SMART Lab:
+Selected Active Research Projects at the SMART Lab:

 - C-CIMS: Collaborative Communication Interruption Management System via human AI teaming.

 - Medicaid Equity Simulation: improve the health services by addressing numerous social determinants of health through a virtual/augmented reality enabled interactive cultural proficiency training system for healthcare providers.

 - Autonomous/remote piloted personnel air vehicle system: enable “Uber Air” type of services.